bhuvana5225/HR-Analytics-/README.md

 This dashboard provides a detailed, tabular view of all employee records.
 It is designed for granular analysis and specific lookups.

-*(Pro-Tip: Replace the placeholder below with a screenshot of your records dashboard!)*

 ![Employee Records Dashboard](images/employee_records.png)